alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/arduino-nano-33-ble.rst

    If no output is displayed, set the permissions again as mentioned in Step-1 of of this section.

-4. Firmware output can be viewed in minicom with:
+5. The firmware output can be viewed in Minicom as follows:

   ::